Sponsor

 Photo courtesy Tony Sandoval

-Johnathan Millantz was working what he called "Joe jobs," like pizza delivery, in his hometown of Greensburg, Pennsylvania when terrorists struck the U.S. on September 11, 2001.
-The attacks filled Millantz with renewed patriotic fervor and antipathy for terrorism.
+Before he joined the military, Millantz had been working what he called "Joe jobs," like pizza delivery, in his hometown of Greensburg, Pennsylvania.
+But when terrorists struck the United States on September 11, 2001, Millantz was filled with patriotic fervor and anger.
 Six months later, he joined the U.S. Army.

 He signed up to be trained as a health care specialist.
 He hoped to apply his training in a clinical setting, but soon learned the Army had designated him to be a combat medic.
 A year later, Millantz was deployed to Iraq.

 In Iraq, he used his medical skills to help fellow soldiers.
 But he was also assigned to check on Iraqis who'd been taken prisoner and held in a makeshift detention center.
-Millantz says what he saw there changed him forever.
-In the end, those experiences transformed him into an anti-war activist.
+Millantz said what he saw there changed him forever.
+Those experiences transformed him into an anti-war activist.

 Millantz was assigned to the 4th Infantry Division, and arrived in Iraq in April 2003 during the U.S. military's "shock and awe" bombing campaign.